Resources/Audiences/Civil Contractors & GCs/Market & Competitor Intelligence

 Where PinPoint fits

-PinPoint’s Market Analysis helps you profile a local market — average bidder counts, who consistently shows up, and how competitors actually price.
-This level of competitive visibility has never been this accessible to estimators.
+PinPoint’s Market Insights lets you profile a market before you decide to chase — average bidder counts, who consistently shows up, and how competitors actually price.

 Where is the market heating up?
 Where’s the competition thin?
 Learn how to use Market Insights to see how the market is moving.